gittmp/Virtual-Cubes/README.md

   - Possiblve values: any integer i >= 0
 - **Angle Per Second**
   - The angle at which the cubes within the grid rotate around the X, Y, and Z axes per second.
+  - N.B. this is the only parameter which can be manipulated during runtime to generate observable changes.
   - Possible values: any positive or negative float
 - **Red Shift**, **Green Shift**, **Blue Shift**
   - The extent of chromatic aberration to the red, green, and blue colour channels (both laterally X and vertically Y).
   - N.B. only takes effect if *Distortion Type = 2* is selected.
-  - N.B.B this is the only parameter which can be manipulated during runtime to generate observable results.
   - Possible values: any positive or negative float
 - **Mesh Complexity**
   - The complexity of the mesh to which the scene is projected during mesh-based distortion.